KO Queen – Coach raves about Shauna O’Keefe’s ‘unbelievable’ power - Irish Boxing

 “It’s mad to say that because she is a novice in the pro game but I work with a lot of good fighters, Felix Cash, Ricky Burns , John Ryders, and the like and I know what talent is when I have it my hands and she has it.”

-Rumour suggests the Tipp fighting has been knocking over sparring partners in London and it certainly seems Mitchell has seen some destructive action to get excited about.
+Rumour suggests the Tipp fighter, who debuts in at York Hall this weekend, has been knocking over sparring partners since setting up training base in London – and it certainly seems Mitchell has seen some destructive action worthy of getting excited about.

 Waxing lyrical about her power he added: “She is exceptional and you watch the punching power she has!
 She is the first girl I’ve seen taking girls out in sparring.
 I’ve never really seen that.
 She spars very tough and very strong and the punching power she possesses is unbelievable.
 She is explosive, anyone she hits in the weight division she will take out.
 I think she has a bright future.
 People should definitely watch out for her,” he adds before revealing success isn’t a given.